pret/pokered/FEATURES.md

   - LEECH LIFE - 70 base power, bug type, drains HP, 100% accuracy
   - ROCK SLIDE and ROCK THROW both have 100% accuracy
 - There are many more tweaks to moves.
 See the wiki for a link to the complete move list.

+## Pokemon type changes
+These changes were all made to make the pokemon more fun to use / more unique from similar pokemon / less bad
+- Butterfree is Bug/Psychic
+- Doduo/Dodrio are Flying/Ground
+- Voltorb/Electrode are Electric/Fire
+- Fearow is Flying/Fighting
+- Kingler is Water/Ground
+- Pinsir is Bug/Fighting
+- Victreebel is Grass/Dragon
+- Sandshrew and Sandslash are Ground/Normal (stronger slash damage!)
+- Ponyta and Rapidash are now Fire/Normal
+- Goldeen and Seaking are now Water/Normal
+- Mr Mime is Psychic/Ghost
+- Electabuzz is Electric/Fighting
+- Marowak is Ground/Ghost
+-

+## Trainer AI changes
+- AI won't spam agility or amnesia repeatedly just because your pokemon is weak to psychic moves.
+The subroutine for selecting super effective moves ignores moves that do no damage now.
+- Similarly, AI will avoid using OHKO moves just because they seem super effective if they would never work.
+But it will use them if they have a chance of working on you.
+- AI using items or switching pokemon will always go at the start of the turn like it does for the player instead of when their turn starts
+- Most Trainers will avoid using Dream Eater if you're not asleep
+- Most Trainers will avoid using Leech Seed, Disable, Light Screen, Reflect, Focus Energy, Mist, etc effects if they already used it and it would not do anything
+- Most Trainers will avoid using confusion-inflicting moves if you're already confused
+- Most Trainers will avoid using healing moves like recover at full health
+- Smarter trainers will favor using priority moves if you're faster than them
+- Smarter trainers will favor using draining moves like Mega Drain when they're at low health
+- Expert trainers will favor using healing moves like recover when they're at low health
+- Expert trainers will heavily favor using dream eater if you're asleep
+- Expert trainers will try to apply statuses if you don't have one

+## Audio Changes
+- The ghosts in pokemon tower now have a sound effect on encountering
+- Booting up a TM or HM has a little sound effect

+## Pokemon Green visuals
+The version-specific visuals of japanese pokemon green were added into PureGreen.
+- Slot machines
+- SGB Borders
+- Title Screen